AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

         Cannot unbox type <long> from boxed type <double>.

-Even worse, in release compilations of \alib, running such code results in "undefined behavior", which is the nice wording for "this software sucks and will probably crash very soon!".
+Even worse, in release compilations of \alib, running such code results in "undefined behavior", which is the nice wording for "this software will probably crash very soon!".

 \note
   This simple sample shows the biggest pitfall when using module \alib_boxing_nl.